Uptown and Downtown Worlds Collide At The Most Happening Corner Along North Henderson.

 The place itself is set up like an English pub with a long bar.
 It’s pretty dim inside there, and sports usually plays on the televisions.
 And, uh, that’s about it.

 Operating hours are not posted nor strictly followed by the establishment, though.
-But if you're a real foodie and have the patience, treat yourself to Louie's.
-Oh, and hey, cash only.
-Unless you have an AMEX.
+But if you’re a real foodie and have the patience, treat yourself to Louie’s.